TLP:CLEAR

 Block bot C2 HIGH Block TCP to 103.106.228.23:80.
 Affected devices on your network calling this IP are already infected.

 Firewall TR-064 (port 7547) HIGH CVE-2017-17215 requires access to Huawei HG532's TR-064 interface.
-Block internet-facing TCP/7547.
+Block Internet-facing TCP/7547.
 Also block TCP/37215 and TCP/52869.

 Firewall UPnP (port 1900) HIGH CVE-2014-8361 targets Realtek miniigd.
-Disable UPnP on internet-facing interfaces.
+Disable UPnP on Internet-facing interfaces.
 Block TCP/52869 and UDP/1900 from WAN.

 Monitor for scanner IPs MED Alert on inbound connections from 45.194.67.8 and 66.132.0.0/16.
 Suppress known-good (Shodan/Censys scanner) prefixes to reduce noise.